michaeljohns2/CommunityTable/README.md

 We used the online tool [Pointing Poker](https://www.pointingpoker.com).
 After filling a PBI's Definition of Ready and discussing a few details, _only_ the development team estimated the relative size of that PBI (those wearing dual hats switched to their development hat).
 The high and low votes got a chance to share their reasoning.
 If a consensus was not reached, a second vote was taken.
 Convergence happened each time and the story points were recorded.

 ## Rationale for Backlog Order
 The backlog is ordered by value generated to our stakeholders, namely Community Table TN (the first customer for our open source products).
-We (as well as our key stakeholder) are starting from scratch (with the help of other open source software).
-Here are the first 10 product backlog items along with their key value propositions listed to indicate which features offer more value sooner.
-These pbis have been groomed to represent excellent users stories within our team Definition of Ready and have been estimated by the development team.
-This is our first product increment. _Note: this is a snapshot as of 31 OCT 2016 and should not be used for any live data needs._
+We (as well as our key stakeholder) are starting from scratch (levering other open source software frameworks where feasible).
+Here are the first 10 product backlog items along with their key value propositions listed to indicate which features offer more value sooner for our stakeholders.
+These pbis have been groomed to represent excellent users stories within our team's Definition of Ready and have been estimated by the development team. _Note: this is a snapshot as of 31 OCT 2016 and should not be used for any live data needs._

 | __Number__ | __Title__ | __Story Points__ | __Summary__
 | --- | --- | --- | --- |